Permissionless-Software-Foundation/ssp-api/README.md

 ## Overview

-This is a node.js application for creating a REST API web server based on Koa.
-It also has a Mongo database.
-It's forked from [ipfs-service-provider](https://github.com/Permissionless-Software-Foundation/ipfs-service-provider) boilerplate.

-This app is intended to be run on the same machine as the [`ssp` branch of psf-slp-indexer](https://github.com/Permissionless-Software-Foundation/psf-slp-indexer/tree/ssp).
-The `ssp` branch of psf-slp-indexer tracks Group tokens that follow the [Simple Store Protocol](https://github.com/Permissionless-Software-Foundation/specifications/blob/master/ps006-simple-store-protocol.md).
-When a SSP token is detected, the webhook will send the token data from psf-slp-indexer to this app.

-This REST API and database provide endpoints that can be queried by a front end application like [LocalTradeList.com](https://localtradelist.com)
+This is a node.js application that creates a REST API.
+This software acts as middleware between the [ssp branch of psf-slp-indexer](https://github.com/Permissionless-Software-Foundation/psf-slp-indexer/tree/ssp) and the [localtradelist.com web app](https://github.com/christroutner/localtradelist.com).
+Details information is available at [docs.LocalTradeList.com](https://docs.localtradelist.com).

+When the SLP indexer software detects a new token or [Claim](https://github.com/Permissionless-Software-Foundation/specifications/blob/master/ps008-claims.md) that follows the [Simple Store protocol](), it triggers a webhook that feeds the data into this software.
+The [LocalTradeList.com web app](https://localtradelist.com) then queries the REST API of this software to retrieve and display data about stores.

 ## Requirements